Premises Liability Attorneys Eldon, MO

 Eldon, MO Personal Injury Law Firm

 Premises liability attorneys in Eldon, MO.
-Property owners in Eldon, MO have an obligation to take reasonable precautions to prevent people who enter the premises from becoming hurt.
-But too often, they neglect that duty, and good people are injured through the property owner's negligence.
-When that happens, you need dedicated Eldon, MO premises liability attorneys to fight for your rights.
-At Halvorsen Klote, our attorneys are committed to leveling the playing field between large corporations and insurance companies and injury victims every day.
-We take cases in both Missouri and Illinois, and fight hard so our clients can finally get a sense of justice and recognition.
-Speak to our premises liability attorneys today 866-382-4167 or fill out our online form for a free consultation.
+Property owners in Eldon, MO have an obligation to ensure their property is reasonably safe for people who are legally on it.
+But too often, they fail in that responsibility, and good people are injured through the property owner's negligence.
+If you or a loved one was injured on public or private property, you need dedicated Eldon, MO premises liability attorneys to fight for your rights.
+At Halvorsen Klote, our attorneys are dedicated to offering injury victims the same high-quality legal advocacy as large corporations and insurance companies.
+We take cases in both Missouri and Illinois, and fight hard to see our clients get the justice and recognition they deserve.
+Speak to our premises liability attorneys today 866-382-4167 or fill out our online form for a free case evaluation.

 What Are the Premises Liability Laws in Missouri and Illinois?

-The laws in each state are largely similar: A property owner has a duty to warn against or repair a "dangerous condition" they either were aware of or should have known of through reasonable diligence.
-If they neglect that obligation, they are responsible for any injuries suffered as a result of the dangerous condition.
+The laws in each state are largely similar: A property owner has an obligation to inform people of or repair a "dangerous condition" they either were aware of or should have been aware of through reasonable care.
+If they neglect that duty, they are responsible for any injuries sustained as a result of the poorly maintained property.

-The states do differ in one very important way, related to the duty of care property owners must give different types of visitors.
+The states are different in one very important way, and it concerns the duty of care owed to different categories of visitors.

 Types of Visitors in Eldon, MO Premises Liability Cases

-- Invitees — A business invitee is someone who is visiting the premises to benefit themselves and/or the proprietor.
-This can be people dining at a restaurant or residents in an apartment complex.
-A public invitee is someone on property that the public can access, such as recreational areas or a library.
-Property owners can be held accountable for an invitee's injuries caused by hazards they knew about or should have known about.
+- Invitees — A business invitee is someone who is on the property to benefit themselves and/or the proprietor.
+This can include a customer in a retail store or hotel guests.
+Invitees can also be considered people on property the public is allowed to be on, for example a park or a library.
+Property owners are liable for an invitee's injuries caused by dangers they knew about or should have known about.

-- Licensees — A licensee is someone who has the permission of the property owner to be on the premises, but for personal, non-business reasons.
-These can be social guests, but the law might apply to someone who stopped into a restaurant just to use the restroom.
-In Illinois, licensees have the same legal protections as invitees.
-In Missouri, property owners are only liable for dangers they had express knowledge of – not ones they "should have known about.
+- Licensees — A licensee is someone who has the permission of the property owner to be on the premises, but to the benefit of either solely the licensee or neither of them.
+These can be social guests, but the law might apply to someone who came into a grocery store just to use the restroom.
+In Illinois, there is no legal distinction between invitees and licensees.
+In Missouri, property owners can only be held accountable for dangers they knew about – not ones they "should have known about.

-- Trespassers — Trespassers are on the property without permission of the property owner.
-Because of that, they do not have the same protections as invitees and licensees, meaning they can't make a claim to get compensated for their injuries.
-There are a couple of exceptions:
+- Trespassers — Trespassers are on the property illegally.
+Therefore, they do not have the same rights as the first two categories, meaning they can't sue the property owner for a financial recovery.
+There are two exceptions:

-- According to Illinois Premises Liability Act and Missouri Revised Statute §537.349, property owners are not immune from liability if they acted with "willful and wanton conduct."
-Meaning, if the owner intentionally created or allowed a danger to be there because they wanted to injure a trespasser, the trespasser may be able to sue the owner.
+- Under the Illinois Premises Liability Act and Missouri Revised Statute §537.349, property owners are not immune from liability if they acted with "willful and wanton conduct."
+Meaning, if the owner intentionally created or allowed a danger to be there because they wanted trespassers to get hurt, the trespasser may be able to sue the owner.

 - Under the attractive nuisance principle, property owners might be liable if a child gets hurt while trespassing.
-An "attractive nuisance" is something that is likely to attract children.
+An "attractive nuisance" is something present on the property that could be alluring to a child.
 Examples could be swimming pools, trampolines or construction projects.
-If a child is injured by or because of an attractive nuisance, the child and their family can make a claim for compensation.
+In this instance, the family of the child may still sue the landowner for the child's injuries.

 What Do I Need to File a Premises Liability Claim in Eldon, MO?

-- Duty of care — Did the landowner owe you a duty of care to prevent unreasonable risks of injury?
-The extent of the property owner's or manager's duty of care depends on whether you're a invitee, licensee or trespasser and your jurisdiction.
-Typically, anybody who is legally on the property is owed a duty of care.
+- Duty of care — Did the property owner or manager have a responsibility to protect you from unreasonable harm?
+The degree of the property owner's or manager's responsibility to keep you safe depends on whether you're a invitee, licensee or trespasser and your jurisdiction.
+Generally, anybody who is legally on the property is owed a duty of care.

-- Causation — Did the dangerous condition cause or contribute to your injuries?
-If you fell because you had improper footwear for the area, you may not have a valid claim against the property owner.
-Similarly, if you didn't notice an obvious hazard because you weren't looking where you were going, the property owner may argue that you were injured because you were distracted, not because of the dangerous condition.
+- Causation — Did the hazardous condition directly cause your injuries?
+If you fell because you had inappropriate footwear for conditions, you may not have a valid claim against the property owner.
+Similarly, if you didn't see warning signs because you weren't looking where you were going, the property owner may argue that your inattention caused your injuries, not the hazard.

-- Damages — In order to make a claim, you have to show that you suffered injuries, loss and other expenses.
-Usually, you need to show economic loss, including lost wages and medical expenses, to make a claim for emotional distress and pain and suffering.
-If you sustained a minor cut, but didn't need medical attention or miss any time off work, you likely do not have enough to make a case.
+- Damages — To have a valid claim, you have to show that you suffered injuries, loss and other expenses.
+Usually, you need to show economic harm, such as lost wages and medical bills, to make a claim for how the injury impacted you physically and emotionally.
+If you sustained a few bumps and scrapes, but did not suffer any financial loss, you may not have a valid claim.

-Halvorsen Klote's Eldon, MO premises liability attorneys have proven numerous premises liability claims.
-If you have any doubts about the validity of your claim, or have questions about filing a personal injury lawsuit, don't hesitate to speak to one of our attorneys at no charge at 866-382-4167.
+Halvorsen Klote's Eldon, MO premises liability attorneys have taken on, proven and won these types of cases before.
+If you want to see if you have a case, or have questions about filing a personal injury lawsuit, call one of our attorneys at no charge at 866-382-4167.

 Most Common Premises Liability Claims in Eldon, MO